Routes World 2026

 New Aircraft, New Networks: How Technology Is Reshaping Airline Business Models

-Panellists will discuss how technology is influencing route development, revenue management, customer segmentation and operational efficiency.
-The session will also examine whether the traditional lines between LCCs, hybrid carriers and full-service airlines are becoming less clear as airlines adapt their models to higher costs, constrained capacity and new market opportunities.
+The discussion will also explore how technology is transforming key areas such as route development, revenue management, customer segmentation, and operational efficiency.
+Additionally, the session will examine whether the traditional distinctions between LCCs, hybrid carriers, and full-service airlines are blurring as carriers adapt their business models to address higher costs, limited capacity, and emerging market opportunities.
+Panellists will provide insights into how these shifts are shaping the future of the airline industry and influencing competitive strategies.

 • -